 Those rates have slowly started to rise again as lockdown orders are lifted.
 However, emission levels are still below normal, finds Carbon Brief.

 Worldwide, the pandemic may cause a 5.5% drop in emissions, according to Carbon Brief’s climate/coronavirus analysis.
 “As a result, the [novel] coronavirus crisis could trigger the largest ever annual fall in CO2 emissions in 2020, more than during any previous economic crisis or period of war.”

 However, climate experts say it isn’t a boon for the environment.

 “Not Even a Blip on the Radar”

-The temporary reduction in emissions, although an improvement in air quality, won’t have an impact on the climate crisis, explains Woody Hastings, energy program manager at the Climate Center—a nonprofit organization focused on creating science-based solutions to reduce greenhouse gas emissions.
+Although it improves air quality, the temporary reduction in emissions won’t have an impact on the climate crisis, explains Woody Hastings, energy program manager at the Climate Center—a nonprofit organization focused on creating science-based solutions to reduce greenhouse gas emissions.

 “This isn’t even a blip on the radar screen in terms of the very long-term, attenuated climate crisis,” he tells the Emerald.

 That’s because air quality and climate change, although related in some ways, are separate issues in several respects, says Hastings.
 Each creates different kinds of problems, with different kinds of solutions that occur on different timescales, he adds.